 A genetic study focusing on the Central American river turtle (Dermatemys mawii) recently turned up surprising results for scientists at the Smithsonian Conservation Biology Institute and collaborators involved in the conservation of this critically endangered species.
 Small tissue samples collected from 238 wild turtles at 15 different locations across their range in southern Mexico, Belize and Guatemala revealed an unexpected lack of genetic structure, the scientists wrote in a recent paper published online May 17, 2011 in the journal Conservation Genetics.
 The turtles, which are entirely aquatic, represent populations from three different river basins that are geographically isolated by significant distance and high mountain chains.

-“We were expecting to find a different genetic lineage in each drainage basin,” said the paper’s main author, Gracia González-Porter of SCBI’s Center for Conservation and Evolutionary Genetics.
+“We were expecting to find a different genetic lineage in each drainage basin,” said the paper’s main author, Gracia González-Porter of SCBI’s Center for Conservation Genomics.
 “Instead, we found the mixing of lineages.
 It was all over the place.”